How to end password reuse on the web: Conclusion

 \section{Conclusion}

 Adams and Sasse famously declared, ``Users are not the enemy''~\cite{adams1999:enemy}.
 While we do not mean to suggest otherwise, it has also long been understood in a variety of contexts that users must be compelled to adhere to security policies, as otherwise they will not do so.
 Despite decades of haranguing users to stop reusing passwords, their adoption of methods to manage passwords more effectively has been painfully slow.
-In combination with advances in credential-stuffing attacks that leverage breached password databases, this problem has become so severe as to prompt some organizations to take dramatic and arguably counterproductive actions such as buying black-market passwords (e.g.,~\cite{collins2016:facebook}), thereby rewarding the breach.
+This, in turn, has given rise to credential abuses that inflict considerable costs on service operators (see \secref{sec:introduction}).

-We believe it is now time to consider the possibility of imposing technical measures to prevent the use of similar passwords across websites.
+We believe it is now time to consider imposing technical measures to interfere with the use of similar passwords across websites.
 In this paper we have presented one possible method for doing so, by coordinating password selection across websites so that similar passwords cannot be used for the same account identifier.
-An ingredient in this framework is a set-membership-test protocol, which we designed to fit well with our framework and that we proved satisfies desired security properties.
-Our framework builds from this protocol to address the leakage necessitated by our goals, and specifically to implement two desirable properties: \accountSecurity and \accountLocationPrivacy.
-Finally, we leveraged tendencies of how users reuse passwords to optimize the parameters for our framework, enabling it to be effective with surprisingly modest costs.
+Our framework combines a set-membership-test protocol (\secref{sec:protocol}) with a variety of other defenses (\secref{sec:framework:design}) to implement \accountSecurity and \accountLocationPrivacy, the former of which we confirm via probabilistic model checking (\secref{sec:framework:analysis}).
+Finally, we leveraged tendencies of how users reuse passwords to optimize the parameters for our framework, enabling it to be effective with surprisingly modest costs (\secref{sec:eval:optimization}).

-Our intention with this paper is to initiate a debate around whether technical means to interfere with password reuse are appropriate and whether an acceptable technical approach is possible, toward the end of changing password-reuse culture.
-We look forward to contributing to the debate.